svpx/hawk-api/README.md

 To delete a sensor make a DELETE request to the API endpoint with the sensor internal ID as the query string. <br>
 `Ex. /hawk/api/v01/delete/api_key=YOUR_API_KEY&internalId=CV001BER`

-:warning: In the future, the API endpoint for delteion will change.
+:warning: In the future, the API endpoint for deletion will change.
 Scheduled for an update in the coming months.

 ## 9. Current Status

 - The API has not been deployed yet.
 The next step is to deploy the API on the AWS EC2 or Heroku service.
-- Scheduling a testing with the hardware team
+- Scheduling testing with the hardware team

 ## 10. Future Updates